-3.4.
-Financial Arrangements
+3.4 Financial Arrangements

-The Mission pays the daily allowances for Visiting Experts, the travel costs to and from place of deployment and any duty travel undertaken by Visiting Experts while on deployment.
+The Mission pays the daily allowances for Visiting Experts, the travel costs to and from place of deployments reserved by the Mission and any duty travel undertaken by Visiting Experts while on deployment.

 Each EU Contributing Member State bears the salary and other costs related to the Visiting Experts put at the Mission's disposal.